bowlercbtlabs/Mastering-Ansible---Lab-Setup/README.md

 ******
-Install VSCode and Create Remote SSH connection to Ubuntu Server
+Install VSCode and Create Remote SSH connection to Ubuntu Server, this is where the Source Code will go
 ******

 - Topology we are going to use with VSCode: